 On Sunday, I feel unnaturally calm.
 I have had time to read an entire book and had two nights of uninterrupted sleep.
 It’s amazing what a difference it makes to spend 48 hours in someone else’s paradise – especially one so close to home.
 It made the whole experience easy.

-Reported by Mary de Ruyter for our AA Directions Winter 2017 issue
+Reported by Mary de Ruyter for our AA Directions Summer 2017 issue